gabrielemariotti/cardslib/doc/CARD.md

 #### Using Card with contextual action mode

+> PAY ATTENTION:Don't use with CardViewNative and/or Toolbar (not yet supported)

 If you would like to use a card with  you can use a code like this: